 - Set: This selection lets you define a set of allowed values for this variable.
 Use this selection if you want Eggplant AI to select a value from a specific list of values at runtime.
 For example: 'spring', 'summer', 'autumn', 'winter’.
 To input your list of values, right-click the variable, select Edit Variable Details from the context menu, then use the Values section of the Variable Properties dialog box to set the values.
 You can use all Unicode characters but double quotes in this field.

 - Record: This selection lets Eggplant AI read variable values from records contained in a CSV file.
-Go to File > Settings to identify the directory containing the CSV files.
+Go to File > Manage Execution Environments to identify the directory containing the CSV files.
 When Eggplant AI accesses this variable, it selects one of the records from the CSV file and stores it in the variable.

 Generation: Enter the appropriate variable generation method from the drop-down menu: